 2017 Tax Cuts and Jobs Act (TCJA) Provisions Affecting Tax-Exempt Not-for-Profits

 While we wait to see how the TCJA has affected charitable giving, there is a lot to consider in the area of unrelated business income tax.
-Namely, a new “parking tax” affects NFPs by assessing an unrelated business income tax at the corporate rate (currently 21%) for qualified transportation fringe benefits and parking expenses used in connection with qualified parking.
+Namely, a new “parking tax” affected some NFPs by assessing an unrelated business income tax at the corporate rate (currently 21%) for qualified transportation fringe benefits and parking expenses used in connection with qualified parking.
+However, the Taxpayer Certainty and Disaster Tax Relief Act of 2019 repealed the “parking tax.”
+This means exempt organizations that reported and paid the parking tax can claim a refund.
 In addition, there is a TCJA provision applicable to organizations with more than one unrelated business activity.
 The new rules say that a loss from one unrelated trade or business activity may not be used to offset a profit from a different unrelated trade or business activity - with complicated nuances for calculating and utilizing net operating losses.

 The TCJA also imposes new excise taxes on certain NFPs: